 How To Leverage an Upward Price Move While Limiting Risk

-A call is an option contract that gives the owner the right, but not the obligation, to buy 100 shares of the underlying stock at a specified price (which is known as the strike price of the call) at any time before a specific time (the expiration date of the call).
+A call option is a contract that gives the owner the right, but not the obligation, to buy 100 shares of the underlying stock at a specified price before a specific time.

-Bullish traders would use calls because the value of the call should increase if the price of the underlying stock goes up.
-The potential profits for a trader owning a call are unlimited since the underlying stock can go up to any price.
+Bullish traders typically use calls because the value of the call should increase if the price of the underlying stock goes up.
+The potential profits for a trader owning a call are unlimited, since the underlying stock can go up to any price.
 The maximum possible risk on a call is limited to the total price paid for the option contract.

-In addition to being driven by the price and volatility of the underlying stock, the call will also change in value based on how much time is left before the expiration date.
+In addition, the call will also change in value based on how much time is left before the expiration date.
 The call will be less valuable as it gets closer to the expiration date.

-As an example, consider Apple (Nasdaq: AAPL).
-If AAPL is trading near $200 a share, 100 shares would cost $20,000.
-Instead of committing that much to the stock, if a trader thinks AAPL should continue going up in the next few weeks, they could buy a call option that allows them to buy 100 shares of AAPL for $200 (the strike price) at anytime in the next two months (the expiration is 60 days away) for a price of $10.90 (the option premium).
-This would allow them to participate in any price rise for an investment of only $1,090.
+Let’s say you find a call option that allows you to buy 100 shares of XYZ for $200 (the strike price) at anytime in the next two months (the expiration is 60 days away).
+The call options trade for a price of $10.90 (the option premium).
+This would allow you to participate in any price rise for an investment of only $1,090.

-If AAPL reached $230 a share at the expiration date, the trader would make $1,910.
-This assumes they buy the 100 shares for $200 and immediately sell them for $230.
-The premium of $1,090 would be deducted from the profits.
+If XYZ reached $230 a share at the expiration date, you would make $1,910.
+This assumes you buy the 100 shares for $200 and immediately sell them for $230.
+The premium of $1,090 is deducted from the profits.

-Call traders can close their positions without having to buy the stock first and then sell it, and closing the position in this way (by selling a call) would lead to the same profit.
-The options trader would make a return of 75% on their investment.
-A trader buying 100 shares of AAPL would make 15% on their $20,000 investment.
+Call traders can close their positions without having to buy the stock first and then sell it.
+Closing the position in this way (by selling a call) would lead to the same profit.
+In this scenario, you would make a return of 75% on your investment.
+If you had simply bought the stock, you would have made 15% on your $20,000 investment.

-If AAPL closed below $210.90 on the expiration date, the trader would suffer a loss of their entire investment since buying and selling the shares would not cover the cost of the premium.
-However the trader’s loss is limited to $10.90 per share no matter how far Apple falls.
-If the stock falls to $166.67, the owner of 100 shares would lose $3,333 while the call holder would only lose $1,090.
+If XYZ closed below $210.90 on the expiration date, you would lose your entire investment.
+This is because buying and selling the shares would not cover the cost of the premium.
+However, your loss is limited to $10.90 per share no matter how far XYZ falls.
+To understand this, let’s say the stock falls to $166.67.
+If you owned 100 shares outright, you would lose $3,333.
+But as a call holder, you only lose $1,090.

-The actual price move in AAPL would determine the price of the option.
-Calls can be bought or sold at any time and the trader would be able to take a profit or cut their loss at any time during the trade.
+The actual price move in XYZ would determine the price of the option.
+Calls can be bought or sold at any time and you would be able to take a profit or cut your losses at any time during the trade.

-Calls can be used as part of a trading strategy to increase profits or limit losses whenever a trader thinks prices will rise.
-Traders who are bullish in the short-term can use calls to obtain long positions at a lower cost than buying the individual stocks.
-Long-term options are available and traders can use them to create low-cost, longer-term positions in a stock.
+If you want to increase profits or limit losses whenever you think prices will rise, then call options may be the answer.
+Traders who are bullish in the short-term can use calls to obtain long positions at a lower cost than buying the individual stock.
+Long-term options are available as well, and can be used to create low-cost, longer-term positions in a stock.

 P.S.
 A consistent income-generating technique has been forgotten or ignored by most modern-day investors… But for decades, it’s been considered a straightforward, reliable way to build a fortune by one small “in-the-know” group.
 Some of them have used it to collect millions of dollars over the past few years.
 And for a very brief time, you can join them… Click here to find out how.